Scale-free localization and PT symmetry breaking from local non-Hermiticity: Abstract

 \section{Abstract}

 We show that a local non-Hermitian perturbation in a Hermitian lattice system generically induces scale-free localization for the continuous-spectrum eigenstates.
-Furthermore, when the local non-Hermitian perturbation enjoys parity-time (PT) symmetry, the PT symmetry breaking of continuous spectrum is always accompanied by the emergence of scale-free localization.
-This type of PT symmetry breaking is highly sensitive to boundary conditions: The continuous spectrum of a periodic system undergoes a PT symmetry breaking as long as the non-Hermitian perturbation is strong enough; however, the counterpart under open boundary condition allows PT symmetry breaking only when the band structure satisfies certain condition that we unveil here.
-We also obtain the precise energy window in which the PT symmetry breaking is possible.
-Our results uncover a generic boundary-induced non-Hermitian phenomenon, which has unexpected interplay with PT symmetry.
+When the perturbation lies at a finite distance to the boundary, the scale-free eigenstates are promoted to exponentially localized modes, whose number is proportional to the distance.
+Furthermore, when the local non-Hermitian perturbation respects parity-time ($PT$) symmetry, the $PT$ symmetry breaking is always accompanied by the emergence of scale-free or exponential localization.
+Intriguingly, we find a concise band-structure condition, which tells not only when the continuous-spectrum $PT$ breaking of scale-free modes can occur, but also the precise $PT$-breaking energy window.
+Our results uncover a series of unexpected generic phenomena induced by a local non-Hermitian perturbation, which has interesting interplay with $PT$ symmetry.

-Non-Hermiticity of Hamiltonian often arises in open or non-equilibrium systems~\cite{Ashida2020,Sternheim1972}.
+\textit{Introduction}.
+Non-Hermiticity of a Hamiltonian often arises in open or non-equilibrium systems~\cite{Ashida2020,Sternheim1972}.
 It induces remarkable phenomena such as unidirectional invisibility~\cite{lin2011unidirectional, Feng2013}, single-mode lasing \cite{hodaei2014PT, feng2014singlemode}, and enhanced sensitivity~\cite{Hodaei2017,Chen2016,Liu2016,Chen2018}.
-Many of them are related to the parity-time (PT) symmetric Hamiltonians, which generally has two phases when its parameters are varied, namely the PT-exact and PT-broken phase, for which the eigen-energies are real and complex, respectively ~\cite{bender1998real, Bender_2007,Ozdemir2019, El-Ganainy2018, Miri2019EP}.
-They are bridged by the PT breaking transition at the exceptional points (EPs).
+Many of them are related to the parity-time ($PT$) symmetric Hamiltonians, which generally have two phases when their parameters are varied, namely the $PT$-exact and $PT$-broken phases, for which the eigen-energies are real and complex, respectively ~\cite{bender1998real, Bender_2007,Ozdemir2019, El-Ganainy2018, Miri2019EP}.
+They are bridged by the $PT$ breaking transition at the exceptional points (EPs).